kyrillosishak/re-SkinCancer/markdowns/correctingSkinCancer.md

 :::

 :::{.cell .markdown}
+## Clean the data

 In `HAM_10000` there is problem in the data :

-It contains multiple images of the same lesion captured either from different viewing angles or at different magnification levels
+1. It contains multiple images of the same lesion captured either from different viewing angles or at different magnification levels

-* To fix this issue we will put the images with the same lesion_id in the train set and the rest of them will be in the validation set
+  -   To fix this issue we will put the images with the same lesion_id in the train set and the rest of them will be in the validation set

+2. In the paper has a problem of doing early stopping on validation set without using holdout Testset.

 :::